maihoanganh/InterRelax/README.md

 # References
 For more details, please refer to:

 **N. H. A. Mai, V. Magron, J.-B. Lasserre and K-C Toh.
-A hierarchy of interrupted relaxations forpolynomial optimization on the nonnegative orthant.
-2021.
+Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant.
+2022.
 Forthcoming.**

 To get the paper's benchmarks, download the zip file in this [link](https://drive.google.com/file/d/1xGG1NqDk9NDtBmu0bd2FmxZpz1kYeZp6/view?usp=sharing) and unzip the file.